 Most everyone has a soft spot in their heart for bees.
 Various decorations for inside and outside the home showcase our affection for these productive insects.
 And why not – they are important pollinators and help provide foods that we love.
-We are not just talking about honey bees and bumblers but the thousands of different kinds of insects that make our world so great.
-This whimsical tin can bee craft is a great diy project for your yard or garden.
+This whimsical tin can bee is a great diy project for your yard or garden.

-Choosing a Tin Can for Your Bee Craft
+Choosing a Tin Can for a Bee House

 When choosing any type of fun craft project, using recycled materials is always a plus.
 For this project, we are using a medium sized tin can but of course you can use a can of any size.

 My family loves green beans and I find so many uses for these larger cans.
 This can measures about 8″ tall with a diameter of 5″.
 If you use smaller cans, be sure to adjust the length of your legs to fit the smaller size body.

 You will need some type of wire to hang your tin can bee house.
 Any bendable wire will work, you might even be able to repurpose a wire clothes hanger.

 Try to avoid using string unless you intend to replace it each season.
 Most string does not hold up well in outdoor weather.